TLX-Protocol/airdrop-snapshot/README.md

 Number of eligible addresses: 415

-Description: Liquidation points for being liquidated on Synthetix perps V1 or V2 were claimable on the TLX website or directly through the [liquidation points claimer contract](https://optimistic.etherscan.io/address/0x4a1ee35f7a41b72c65ac429ec92c1221be78404c).
+Description: Addresses that claimed liquidation points for being liquidated on Synthetix perps V1 or V2.
+Points were claimable on the [TLX website](https://tlx.fi/) or directly through the [liquidation points claimer contract](https://optimistic.etherscan.io/address/0x4a1ee35f7a41b72c65ac429ec92c1221be78404c).
 The claiming period ended on 2024-04-05 12:00:00 UTC.

 User allocation: Liquidation points were converted to token allocation by normalizing each share based on the minimum and maximum values of points claimed.
 The result was a distribution where the holder of the most points would receive double the allocation of the holder of the least points.